We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Ferrill’s survey of ancient military history from the prehistoric past to the age of Alexander the Great is an excellent read.
 The author's prose style is easy to follow and his arguments are amply supported.
 Ferrill traces the evolution of warfare but he also pursues other theses including the idea that the evolution Greek warfare is indebted to the Near East via the return of Greek mercenaries who fought in Persia and Egypt.
 He attributes the vision of Philip II of Macedon in bequeathing Alexander the idea of an integrated army modeled on the Persian model.
 Ferrill balances weak treatments on Mesopotamian warfare with an excellent chapter on Greek warfare and a chapter on Alexander.
 This volume is filled with diagrams and visual representations of battles that help the reader visualize how war was conducted.
 It is well for us to remember that war has a past that reaches even further back than Greece and Rome.

 Ferrill, A. (2016, January 05).
 The Origins Of War: From The Stone Age To Alexander The Great.
-Ancient History Encyclopedia.
+World History Encyclopedia.
 Retrieved from https://www.ancient.eu/review/98/

 Ferrill, Arther.
 "The Origins Of War: From The Stone Age To Alexander The Great."
-Ancient History Encyclopedia.
+World History Encyclopedia.
 Last modified January 05, 2016. https://www.ancient.eu/review/98/.

 Ferrill, Arther.
 "The Origins Of War: From The Stone Age To Alexander The Great."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 05 Jan 2016.
+World History Encyclopedia.
+World History Encyclopedia, 05 Jan 2016.
 Web.
-26 Jun 2019.
+05 Mar 2021.